 Where is Craig Bellamy now?

-The first player to score for seven Premier League clubs, Craig Bellamy hung up his boots after playing in the Premier League with his home town club Cardiff City.
+The first player to score for seven Premier League clubs, Craig Bellamy hung up his boots in 2014 after playing in the Premier League with his hometown club Cardiff City.

-In 2008, whilst still an active player, Craig Bellamy founded the Craig Bellamy Foundation which was a not for profit football and education centre in Sierra Leone.
+In 2008, whilst still an active player, Bellamy founded his own foundation which was a not-for-profit football and education centre in Sierra Leone.

-Bellamy still has strong links with Cardiff and owned a construction company, a wine bar and restaurant called Pier 64 as well as a mixed martial arts gym in the city.
+Since retiring from playing, Bellamy has maintained his strong links with Cardiff and at one point owned a construction company, a wine bar and restaurant called Pier 64 as well as a mixed martial arts gym in the city.

 In March 2017, his construction company Digger 39 Ltd was wound up after accruing debts of £1.8 million.

-In December 2015 Bellamy stepped into Gary Neville’s shoes as an analyst on Sky Sports’ Monday Night Football show.
+In December 2015 Bellamy stepped into Gary Neville’s shoes as an analyst on the Sky Sports Monday Night Football show.

-He proved to be a success and was promptly signed up by ITV to join their team of pundits for their Euro 2016 coverage.
-He also contributed to The Times newspaper in a regular column during the tournament.
+He proved to be a success and was promptly signed up by ITV to join their team of pundits for their Euro 2016 coverage as well as being hired by the Times newspaper to write a regular column during the tournament.

-In December 2016, Craig Bellamy returned to his former club Cardiff City as their new player development manager where he will oversee the club’s youth development as they progress to the first team.
+In December 2016, he was appointed as Cardiff City’s new player development manager overseeing the club’s youth development as they progress to the first team.